juji-io/datalevin/README.md

   there is no need to specify `:db/index`, similar to Datomic® Cloud.
 Does not have AEV index, in order to save storage and improve write speed.

-* Transaction functions should be defined with `intern-fn`, for function serialization requires special care in order to support GraalVM.
+* Stored transaction functions of `:db/fn` should be defined with `inter-fn`, for function serialization requires special care in order to support GraalVM native image.
+It is the same for functions that need to be passed over the wire to server or babashka.

 * Attributes are stored in indices as integer ids, thus attributes in index access are returned in attribute creation order, not in lexicographic order